Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 A chain of UTF-8 characters.

+## SystemName

+A String indentifier that is intended to be both human and machine-readable.
+The allowed characters are letters (english alphabet only) and numbers.
+A name has to start with a letter and must following the PascalCase naming convention.
+The identifier maximum length is 63 characters.

 ## Version

 Specifies a system version.
 Version must follow the Semantic Versioning, which means, it consists of three numbers separated by dots.
 These numbers represent the `MAJOR`, `MINOR` and `PATCH` version.
 An example: 5.0.0